· 10 June 2016 ·

 Here’s where the fun really begins.
-When Queen Elizabeth I died in 1603 without an (acknowledged) heir, Robert Basset believed that his diluted drop of bastard Plantagenet blood was enough to qualify him for the throne over the legitimate descendant of Henry VII, the Stuart King James VI of Scotland.
+When Queen Elizabeth died in 1603 without an (acknowledged) heir, Robert Basset believed that his diluted drop of bastard Plantagenet blood was enough to qualify him for the throne, over the legitimate descendant of Henry VII and his wife Elizabeth (Plantagenet) of York, Edward’s legitimate daughter and Arthur’s half-sister.
+This descendant was King James VI of Scotland.

 Robert Basset was delusional.

-James was the candidate backed by my in-laws the Cecils, both the late minister William (Lord Burghley) and his son Robert, who stepped into his father’s still-warm shoes at the end of Elizabeth’s reign.
+James was the candidate backed by my ex-inlaws the Cecils, both the Lord Treasurer William (Lord Burghley) while he lived and his son Robert, who stepped into his deceased father’s still-warm shoes near the end of Elizabeth’s reign.

-Nicholas Hill, our man from Merchant-Taylors’ and my ex-factotum, supported Basset in his fantasy.
-In the highlighted text above you can see that Basset was another example of Hill’s favourite sort of mark: a rich man with liberal spending habits.
-Of course Hill was going to go along with the whim of his meal ticket.
+Nicholas Hill, our man from Merchant-Taylors’ and my ex-factotum, supported Basset in his addled fantasy.
+In the yellow highlighted text above you can see that Basset was another example of Hill’s favourite sort of mark: a rich man with liberal spending habits.
+Of course Hill was going to play along with the whim of his meal ticket.

 When the the Lame Plot failed, Basset found it wise to flee to France, and Hill to Rotterdam.
-Basset was hit with fines that cost him most of his patrimony, before he was eventually allowed to return to England.
-Hill remained an exile until he took his own life in about 1610.
+Basset was hit with fines that cost him most of what was left of his inheritance, before he was eventually allowed to return to England.
+Nicholas Hill remained an exile until he took his own life in about 1610.

-* More Pedigree Pretzels: Elizabeth Woodville Grey was the Lancastrian widow who married the Yorkist king Edward IV and became the unpopular Queen of England, mother of the Princes in the Tower, and Henry VII’s mother-in-law.
-Arthur Plantagenet’s wife Elizabeth was a Grey by birth.
+* More Pedigree Pretzels: Elizabeth Woodville Grey was the Lancastrian widow who married the Yorkist king Edward IV and became the unpopular Queen of England, mother of the Princes in the Tower then Henry VII’s mother-in-law.
+Arthur Plantagenet’s first wife Elizabeth was a Grey by birth.
 Same family though.

 Still hungry?
 Arthur’s Elizabeth had previously been married to Edmund Dudley, Henry VII’s hated henchman.
 That marriage ended when Dudley got the axe at the beginning of Henry VIII’s reign.
-Elizabeth was the paternal grandmother of Robert Dudley, 1st Earl of Leicester, Bess’s favourite and my sometime rival at court.
+Elizabeth and Edmund were the paternal grandparents of Robert Dudley, 1st Earl of Leicester, Bess’s favourite and my sometime rival at court.

 Elizabeth Grey Dudley Plantagenet lost her first husband Edmund Dudley, her eldest son John Dudley (1st Duke of Northumberland), her grandson Guildford Dudley (John’s son and Leicester’s older brother), and her granddaughter-in-law Jane Grey Dudley (Guildford’s wife the Nine Days’ Queen, who was a great-great-granddaughter of Elizabeth Woodville Grey!), all to the executioner’s blade.
 Perhaps fortunately for Elizabeth, she predeceased all but the husband.